Phaze1D/Farmage-Concept/README.md

 </p>

 ## Development
 To get started with developing the app on localhost first make sure that you have MeteorJS installed.
-Aftering installing MeteorJS clone the repo and in the root directory run these commands
+After installing MeteorJS clone the repo and in the root directory run these commands

 ```
 $ npm install